pacna/scrapenator/README.md

-# GO Image Scraper
+# Goscrape

-Scrape images off of a web page.
+A web scraper that scrape images off of a web page.

 ### TERMINAL MODE